microsoft/Application-Insights-Workbooks/README.md

 5. Modify report as you wish and click "Advanced Editor" button from the menu.
 Copy all contents and create a file like "your custom template name.template".
 Please make sure file name ends with '.workbook'.<br/>
 ![Image of toolbar](https://github.com/Microsoft/Application-Insights-Workbooks/blob/master/_assets/Toolbar-AdvancedEditor.png)

-## Create from the existing template
+## Create from an existing template
 1. Go to http://portal.azure.com
 2. Select Application Insights resource
 3. Select "Workbooks"